ipenev92/Collaborative/README.md

 - Teacher: Toni Amengual

 ### Work Spread
-Francisco José Gordo Salguero will do the following pages:
+Francisco José Gordo Salguero will do the following:
 - lawyers
 - post
 - practices
+- responsive

-Ivan Penev will do the following pages:
+Ivan Penev will do the following:
 - about
 - contact
 - index
+- main Javascript to implement header and footer load()
+- SCSS

 ### About
 The point of this exercise is to: